RoboticsGG/.github/profile/README.md

 ## Hello there 👋
-We are computer engineering students working on autonomus rover project  means that this github orgs will contain rover-relevant repos.
+We are computer engineering students working on a autonomus rover project.
 <!--

 **Here are some ideas to get you started:**